darul75/jade-cache/README.md

 - `debug` : see trace, useful at startup you will see all your routes path and check for errors compiling views, default `false`.
 - `exclude` : file or directory to exclude from jade compile processing, default `['.svn', '.DS_Store']`.
-- `routes` : routes matching middleware use, keep it mind do not handle jade variables because simply call template with no parameter, default `'partials'`
+- `routes` : routes matching middleware use, keep it mind do not handle jade variables because simply call template with no parameter, default `'/partials'`
 - `cache`: cache name, default `'jade-compiled-templates'`

 ## License